bieganski/mtkcpu/doc/gdb.md

 ### Software

-Make sure that you have `yosys` and `nextpnr-ice40` installed, as stated in [Quick Start tutorial](./run.md). `riscv-none-embed-gcc` or `riscv-none-elf-gcc` compiler is also required in your PATH, in order to compile default ELF to be running on board power-up.
+Make sure that you have `yosys` and `nextpnr-ice40` installed, as stated in [Quick Start tutorial](./run.md). `riscv-none-elf-gcc` compiler is also required in your PATH, in order to compile default ELF to be running on board power-up.

 ### Hardware